Dodge Charger Insurance Rates

 Liability $520

-Full coverage includes $500 policy deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
-Rates include averaging for all 50 states and Charger models.
+Prices are based on $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Rates include averaging for all states and for all Charger models.

 Insurance Price Range by Risk and Coverage

-Using a 40-year-old driver as an example, insurance rates for a Dodge Charger go from as cheap as $592 for basic liability insurance to a high rate of $3,528 for a policy for a high-risk driver.
+Using a 40-year-old driver as an example, insurance rates for a Dodge Charger range from the cheapest price of $592 for just the minimum liability insurance to the much higher price of $3,528 for a high-risk insurance policy.

 Liability Only $592